Reactive-Network/reactive-bounties/src/demos/PaymentSplitter/README.md

 # Key concepts:

-- Monitoring of payments received by l1 contract through events emitted on Sepolia Network
+- Monitoring of payments received by PaymentSplitter contract through events emitted on Sepolia Network
-- Calls from Reactive Network to L1 contract to split the balance equally.
+- Calls from Reactive Network to PaymentSplitter contract to split the balance equally.

 ### Origin Chain & Dest Chain Contract

-This contract emits logs on eth received for Reactive Network and it also contains the function for the callback contract to split payment.
+This contract PaymentSplitter emits logs on eth received for Reactive Network and it also contains the function for the callback contract to split payment.

 ## Reactive Contract